What is a SCITT programme?

 Your weekly timetable will be decided at the discretion of your school.
 Different routes may have different timetable loading.

-- Trainees on the Post Graduate Teaching Apprenticeship route or the School Direct (TBAP) salaried route can be teaching more lessons from the start of term 1.
+- Trainees on the salaried route (Teaching Apprenticeship) can be teaching more lessons from the start of term 1.
 You could also be asked to take on additional duties, such as parents' evenings, or break duty.
 For this reason, we expect applicants to be applying for this route to have experience of working in schools.

 To reflect your status as a new professional who is just starting out in your teaching career, you will start with a reduced timetable and build up during the course of the year.
 The timetable will always allow for regular mentor meetings, collaborative working and observations of others.

 Mentors will either be double-timetabled in your lessons or be liaising with your co-teachers to co-ordinate your weekly observations.
 Mentors and/or co-teachers have clear roles in your classroom to observe your teaching and take notes and to circulate the room and act as a teaching assistant.